by Kent Anderson, President/CEO

 At Ohio’s Hospice, our focus has been instead: “How can we stay relevant?”

-That’s why we created an alliance with other non-profits across Ohio—from Miami Valley to Columbus—who share our same mission.
+That’s why we created an alliance with other non-profits across Ohio—from southwest to central Ohio—who share our same mission.
 This new organization, Ohio’s Hospice, has an intense focus on providing:

 - quality care for our patients